-Research funding and fellowships shall not be contemplated within the Procurement process, as these arrangements may be considered a Conflict of Interest.
+Research, Physician Education funds and Fellowships shall not be contemplated within the Procurement process, as these arrangements may be considered a Conflict of Interest.

 Refer to the TOH Conflict of Interest Policy ADM II 370 for more information.

 Vendor of Record